joanapaulaso/LIBV_FragSearch/LeiaMe.md

 # LIBV_FragSearch
 These tools were created by Gabriel Damato, a Computer Science undergrad, as a member of Plants Biology Integrated Laboratory, from Rio de Janeiro State Federal University.

-This is a set of tool for dealing with MSMS data.
+This is a set of tools for dealing with MSMS data.
 Instructions for Java are in Portuguese.
 The VBA steps are pretty much intuitive.

 FragSearch 01 (Java) Leia-me: